-PyTorch library is used to implement the neural network architectures and the loss functions used in this study.
-There are three types of 2D CNNs used in this thesis: a shallow encoder, ResNet-18, and ResNet-34.
-The shallow encoder consists of eight convolutional layers and two or three fully connected layers for projection.
 After each convolution layer, leaky ReLU with a leakiness of 0.2 is used.
-The eight convolutional layers start with convolution with a kernel of size 3, stride of 1 and padding of 1.
-The next convolution has a kernel size of 4, stride of 2 and padding of 1.
+The eight convolutional layers start with convolution with a kernel of size three, stride of one and padding of one.
+The next convolution has a kernel size of four, stride of two and padding of one.
 These two layers are repeated four times with the same order to form the eight layers.
-The first of the eight layers raises the input channels of 3 to 8 and the next convolutional layers continue to increase the number of feature maps to 16, 24, 32, 40, 48, 56, and 64.
+The first of the eight layers raises the input channels of three to eight and the next convolutional layers continue to increase the number of feature maps to 16, 24, 32, 40, 48, 56, and 64.
 The shallow encoder takes the output of the convolutional layers and maps to 512 dimensional representation with the fully connected layers of size 4096, 1024, and 512.
 ResNet-18 and ResNet-34 consist of 17 and 33 convolutional layers along with a fully connected layer that outputs a 512 dimensional representation, respectively.

 All the LSTM models in the experiments follow the same one-layer LSTM architecture with a hidden layer dimension of 1024 and one fully connected output layer for gloss prediction.
 The output dimensionalities of the gloss classifiers are 744 and 226 for the BosphorusSign22k [13] and AUTSL [14] datasets, respectively.
-Signer classifiers, two and three-layer fully connected layers with Leaky ReLU activation, are added to the output of the CNN encoder and the LSTM network, respectively.
-The output layers of the signer classifiers have dimensionalities of 6 and 43 for the BosphorusSign22k [13] and AUTSL [14], respectively.
+Signer classifiers, two- and three-layer fully connected layers with leaky ReLU activation, are added to the output of the CNN encoder and the LSTM network, respectively.
+The output layers of the signer classifiers have dimensionalities of six and 43 for the BosphorusSign22k [13] and AUTSL [14], respectively.
 Reversal layers, which behave as identity functions during forward pass and reverse the gradient's sign during backpropagation, are located before the signer classifiers.
 Hyperparameter α of the reversal layer seen in Eq.
-4 changes between (0,1) during training by following Ganin and Lempitsky [12].
+4 changes between zero and one during training, following Ganin and Lempitsky [12].
 Adam and AdamW optimizers are used with a batch size of 16 and 32, respectively.
 For the experiments conducted with AUTSL, we used a cyclical learning rate policy with a base learning rate of 10^{-6} and a maximum learning rate of 10^{-4} .
 For the experiments conducted with BosphorusSign22k, we used a static learning rate of 5×10^{-5} .

 4.3.
-Ablation Study and Recognition Performance
+Ablation study and recognition performance

 This section presents the recognition performance comparison for the proposed framework with various regularizers and baseline methods.
 Results are divided into the shallow encoder and ResNet-18 sections.
-When the shallow encoder described in Section 4.2 is used to learn the spatial embeddings, we could observe a more significant contribution of the proposed framework than the deeper encoder.
+When the shallow encoder described in subsection 4.2 is used to learn the spatial embeddings, we could observe a more significant contribution of the proposed framework than the deeper encoder.
 However, the shallow encoder might be inadequate to attain state-of-the-art performances.
 Therefore, we also report the ablation study results for a deeper CNN encoder, ResNet-18.